aws-samples/websocket-sessions-management/README.md

 # WebSocket API session management

+*This repository is a part of the [blog post](https://aws.amazon.com/blogs/compute/managing-sessions-of-anonymous-users-in-websocket-api-based-applications/).
+Check it out for more information.*

 This project creates a sample app for demonstrating how to keep anonymous user context when using WebSocket APIs.

 The goal is to demonstrate how to handle reconnects without losing user context.